Dezmo767/internship/Rapport_TCP_Dump_Tunes.md

 reminder:

 Command            | Effect
 --- | ---
-sudo | launch command as root
-tcpdump | launch tcpdump application
+sudo               | launch command as root tcpdump            | launch tcpdump application
 -i any             | tcpdump option to use all network interfaces -n                 | tcpdump option to not convert addresses (i.e., host addresses, port numbers, etc.) to names -c 1000            | tcpdump option to exit after receiving 1000 packets pipe (\|)          | link commands
+~                  | is your Home directory
+-f                 | write the file test_just-wow      | your File name
+TCP_Dump_Intern.py | the "Music" Script

 ## Edit the Script
  + Volicity is the Volume of the instruments between 0 and 127